 This Week in Tech

 AWOL.
 Sorry.
 Been busy wrestling with a project that I will be very pleased to reveal later in the year.
 Time and other tasks blurred into the background.
 That's no excuse for the blog to suffer - after all, the news keeps coming...
-I came shamefaced and contrite and will attempt not to do it again.
+I come back today shamefaced and contrite and will attempt not to do it again.
 As the title says, this edition will be largely a catchup - lots of bullets and links for you to explore on your own; little or no commentary from yours truly (you probably prefer it this way).
 Anyway, enjoy.

 Robots and robotics: